frintjs/frint/docs/guides/create-app/Actions.md

 export const ADD_TODO = 'ADD_TODO';
 ```

-and then import as use them in Action creators:
+and then import and use them in Action creators:

 ```js
 // actions/todos.js